CMSDAS/root-short-exercise/_episodes/06-how-to-get-help.md

 - "Learn about the ROOT forum to get help!"
 keypoints:
 - "User support is an integral part of ROOT!"
-- "[https://root.cern](https://root.cern) is the entry point to find all documentation and the forum"
+- "[https://root.cern](https://root.cern) is the entry point to find all documentation"
-- "[The reference guide](https://root.cern/doc/master/index.html) provides in depth technical documentation, but also additional explanation for classes and a huge amount of tutorials explaining features with code"
+- "[The reference guide](https://root.cern/doc/master/index.html) provides in-depth technical documentation, but also additional explanation for classes and a huge amount of tutorials explaining features with code"
 - "[The ROOT forum](https://root-forum.cern.ch/) is actively maintained by the ROOT team to support you!"
 ---